 Every grant-giving organization will have different requirements, and those can also depend on the country in which your nonprofit is registered.

-Grants can be very appealing to nonprofits, but they need some thought before you apply for them.
-Here are a couple of things to consider before deciding to use grants as part of your fundraising/financing model.
+Grants can be very appealing to nonprofits, but they do need some thought before you apply for them.

 3. Corporate Sponsorships